-This is the hostname of the IP module that is provided by the Dynamic DNS Server. (use the whole name including the domain, e.g. testserver.dyndns.org, not just the actual hostname).
+This is the hostname of the IP-KVM switch that is provided by the Dynamic DNS Server.
+(Use the whole name including the domain, e.g. testserver.dyndns.org, not just the actual hostname).

 Username

 You have registered this username during your manual registration with the Dynamic DNS Server.
 Spaces are not allowed in the Nickname.